Maria Canals-Barrera

 Breakthrough (2001–2012)

-On-screen, her visibility rose through family and youth-oriented projects.
-From 2007 to 2012 she co-starred as Theresa Russo, the mother of Alex Russo, on the Disney Channel series Wizards of Waverly Place, a role that remains one of her best-known live-action performances.
-She reprised that family-oriented presence in the 2009 Disney Channel Original Movie based on the series and appeared in the musical films Camp Rock (2008) and Camp Rock 2: The Final Jam (2010) as the mother of one of the central young characters.
+From 2007 to 2012, Canals-Barrera co-starred as Theresa Russo, the mother of lead character Alex Russo, played by Selena Gomez, in the Disney Channel family sitcom Wizards of Waverly Place.
+She also co-starred in Wizards of Waverly Place: The Movie, a 2009 Disney Channel Original film based on the series.
+During this same period, she appeared in the Disney Channel Original Movies Camp Rock (2008) and Camp Rock 2: The Final Jam (2010) as Connie Torres, the mother of Demi Lovato’s character, becoming a familiar face in Disney’s family-friendly programming.

 Notable Works and Milestones